-(a) Severance payments under the executive officer severance agreements and the retention cash bonus award program are only payable if the executive's employment is terminated "without cause."
+- (a) Severance payments under the executive officer severance agreements and the retention cash bonus award program are only payable if the executive's employment is terminated "without cause."
 In general, an executive is deemed to be terminated without cause under these arrangements unless the executive is terminated for violating confidentiality obligations, violating certain laws, committing a felony or making a plea of guilty or nolo contendere with respect to a felony, engaging in acts of gross negligence or insubordination, refusing to implement directives issued by the executive's manager, breaching a fiduciary duty to Dell, violating Dell's Code of Conduct, unsatisfactory job performance, chronic absenteeism, or misconduct.
 Under the executive officer severance agreements, executive officers are obligated to comply with certain non-competition and non-solicitation obligations for a period of 12 months following termination of employment as a condition of receiving severance payments.
-Under the retention cash bonus award program, executive officers are obligated to comply with certain non-competition and non-solicitation obligations until March 15, 2015, and will be required to return the cash bonus award in the event of non-compliance with these obligations.

-- (b) Represents the sum of (1) the in-the-money value of unvested stock options that are subject to vesting acceleration in the event of death or permanent disability, (2) the value of unvested restricted stock, restricted stock units, and performance-based restricted stock units that are subject to vesting acceleration in the event of death or permanent disability, and (3) the value of unvested long-term cash awards.
-All values, computed as of the end of Fiscal 2013, are based on the closing price of Dell common stock as reported on the NASDAQ Stock Market on the last day of Fiscal 2013 (\$13.63). - (c) Represents the value of unvested restricted stock units and performance-based restricted stock units that are subject to vesting acceleration if the executive's employment is terminated "without cause" within two years following a change in control of Dell.
+Under the retention cash bonus award program, executive officers are obligated to comply with certain non-competition and non-solicitation obligations until March 15, 2015, and will be required to return the cash bonus award in the event of non-compliance with these obligations. - (b) Represents the sum of (1) the in-the-money value of unvested stock options that are subject to vesting acceleration in the event of death or permanent disability, (2) the value of unvested restricted stock, restricted stock units and performance-based restricted stock units that are subject to vesting acceleration in the event of death or permanent disability and (3) the value of unvested long-term cash awards.
+All values, computed as of the end of Fiscal 2013, are based on the closing price of Dell common stock as reported on the NASDAQ Stock Market on the last day of Fiscal 2013 (\$13.63).

+- (c) Represents the value of unvested restricted stock units and performance-based restricted stock units that are subject to vesting acceleration if the executive's employment is terminated "without cause" within two years following a change in control of Dell.
 In general, an executive is deemed to be terminated without cause under the amended award agreements in the same circumstances described in note (a) above.
-All values, computed as of the end of Fiscal 2013, are based on the closing price of Dell common stock as reported on the NASDAQ Stock Market on the last day of Fiscal 2013 (\$13.63). - (d) Mr. Schuckenbrock resigned as President, Services in December 2012 and his employment with the Dell ended on March 31, 2013.
+For these purposes, a "change in control" of Dell under the amended award agreements includes any change in the membership of Dell's Board as a result of which the existing members of the Board, together with any new directors whose nomination for election to the Board by the Company's stockholders was approved by a vote of at least a majority of such existing members, cease to constitute a majority of the members of the Board.
+All values, computed as of the end of Fiscal 2013, are based on the closing price of Dell common stock as reported on the NASDAQ Stock Market on February 1, 2013, the last day of Fiscal 2013 (\$13.63). - (d) Mr. Schuckenbrock resigned as President, Services in December 2012 and his employment with Dell ended on March 31, 2013.
+In connection with the termination of his employment, Mr. Schuckenbrock was not entitled to, and did not receive, any cash severance payments, accelerated vesting of restricted stock units or other special compensation.
 Mr. Schuckenbrock and Schuckenbrock Consulting, LLC, a company owned and controlled by Mr. Schuckenbrock, entered into a consultancy agreement with Dell on February 22, 2013.
-For a description of the terms of the agreement and the amounts payable thereunder by Dell, see "Compensation Discussion and Analysis - Other Compensation Components - Mr. Schuckenbrock's Post-Termination Consulting Agreement."
+For a description of the terms of the agreement and the amounts payable thereunder by Dell, see "Compensation Discussion and Analysis Other Compensation Components Mr. Schuckenbrock's Post-Termination Consulting Agreement."